wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/dhorme-bible-translation.md

 ---
-title: "Dhorme"
+title: "Dhorme Bible translation"
-description: "Dhorme, a French Bible translation conducted by the French Assyrologist and Semitologist Édouard Dhorme (1881–1966) known for its literal translation style that kept the original meanings intact in the French language."
+description: "Dhorme Bible, a French Bible translation conducted by the French Assyrologist and Semitologist Édouard Dhorme (1881–1966) known for its literal translation style that kept the original meanings intact in the French language."
 lead: "A French Bible translation conducted by the French Assyrologist and Semitologist Édouard Dhorme (1881-1966) known for its literal translation style that kept the original meanings intact in the French language."
 date: 2022-09-20T00:00:00+00:00
 lastmod: 2022-09-20T00:00:00+00:00